-If you have busy weekday mornings, you are going to want to make a bunch of these delicious Egg Muffin Cups.
-They are perfect to freeze and have on-hand so you can send everyone off with a healthy breakfast fast.
+If you have busy weekday mornings, you will want to make a bunch of these delicious Egg Muffin Cups.
+They are perfect to freeze and have on hand so you can send everyone off with a healthy breakfast fast.

 (*This post was sponsored by Raley's Supermarket.
 All opinions are my own.)